 Directly engaging with your audience will not only benefit you in terms of coming up with topics for future posts, but it will also greatly enhance your image.
 By connecting with your audience and asking for their opinion, you're showing them that you don't view them purely as your customers.
 They'll feel that you do in fact care about them and that their opinion is important, valued, and taken into consideration when creating content for them.

 3. Monitor FAQ websites

 Websites dedicated to frequently asked questions, such as Quora, can be an amazing source of potential topics to base future posts around.
-Monitor these sites for questions regarding your niche or relevant queries you feel confident answering.
+Monitor these sites for questions regarding your niche you feel confident answering.
 If such questions show up here, chances are there are many more people with similar inquiries.

 Seek out industry relevant questions that are most frequently being asked and use the theme to fuel future content.
 Moreover, directly answering (or even better, providing a link to an article you wrote redirecting viewers to your blog) is an exceptional way to build your authority.

 4. Monitor Social Media

 Apart from being a great source to gather information regarding trending topics, social channels can also provide substantial insight concerning your audience, industry influencers, and even competitors.
 By appropriately monitoring and utilizing your social channels, you will be able to gather a multitude of potential topics to enrich your content calendar.
 Such insight can be gathered by monitoring:

 - What influencers are sharing and posting about